PlasticRanger

 How can you tell the difference between polycarbonate and plastic lenses?

 There’s a simple technique to differentiate between the two.
 Try to edge by hand; if strips are attached to the edge, it’s polycarbonate.
-Hit it with a hammer; if it doesn’t break and bounces, it’s a polycarbonate.
+Hit it with a hammer; it’s a polycarbonate if it doesn’t break and bounce.
 If the optics are not as clear as glass, it’s polycarbonate.

 Can you remove scratches from polycarbonate glasses?